HelpICantBuyAMacBook/ESPX/README.md

 # ESPX
 Destroys ESP(EFI System Partition.)
+Will make system unbootable.
 EDUCATIONAL PURPOSES ONLY.
 TEST ONLY IN SAFE VMS.
 This was made in batch.